Culture Services and Policies

 The Burke Museum works closely with tribes throughout the US and Canada to preserve Native American cultural items, to facilitate repatriation, to assist with tribal trainings in museum methods and cultural heritage law, and promote collaborative research and public education.
 For more information, contact the Burke Museum’s Registrar at email@example.com or 206.616.7318.
-You may also contact the Culture Department’s Archaeology NAGPRA Coordinator on the People & Contact page.
+You may also contact the Culture Department’s Archaeology NAGPRA Coordinator on the People and Contact page.

 Resource: Repatriation at the Burke page